ssghost/DCR/README.md

 # Diffusion Content Replication study

 > <font color="red"> Note: </font> This repo is WIP and some code is yet to be added/tested.
-Will be fully ready by CVPR conference (June 18, 2023).
+Will release soon.

 This repo contains code for two papers.